sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 This post details what I came up with along with some lessons learnt.
 In particular, this challenge has been helpful in understanding how to *actively practice* creativity using self-imposed constraints.

-*All Processing code used in this article, along with images and animated GIFs, can be found [here on Github](https://github.com/sighack/perlin-noise-fields)*
+*All Processing code for this article, along with images and animated GIFs, can be found [here on Github](https://github.com/sighack/perlin-noise-fields)*

 ## Perlin Noise Fields: A Brief Overview